Source-Aware Neural Speech Coding for Noisy Speech Compression: Experiment

 \subsection{Dataset}

-500 and 50 utterances are randomly selected from TIMIT corpus \cite{timit}, and then contaminated by ten non-stationary noise sources, \{{\em bird singing, casino, cicadas, typing, chip eating, frogs, jungle, machine gun, motorcycle, ocean}\} used in \cite{DuanZ2012lvaica}.
-Every noisy speech waveform was segmented into frames of 512 samples (32ms), with overlap of 64 samples.
-We apply a Hann window of size 128 samples only to the overlapping periods.
+500 and 50 utterances are randomly selected from training and test set of TIMIT corpus \cite{timit}.
+We generate 10 contaminated samples out of each clean utterance by adding 10 different non-stationary background sources, \{{\em bird singing, casino, cicadas, typing, chip eating, frogs, jungle, machine gun, motorcycle, ocean}\} used in \cite{DuanZ2012lvaica}.
+Every contaminated speech waveform was segmented into frames of 512 samples (32ms), with overlap of 64 samples.
+We apply a Hann window of size 128 samples only to the overlapping regions.
 Since there are $16000/448$ frames per second and each frame produces $P$ code vectors for VQ, for the entropy of a source-specific codebook $\xi$, the bitrate is $16000P\xi/488$, e.g., 9.14kbps when $P=256$ and $\xi=1$.

-\subsection{Training Process}
+\subsection{Training process}